 Bjorn Lomborg points out that despite environmentalists’ outcries. . . . (page number).

 This is a more sophisticated kind of plagiarism wherein phrases and terms are lifted from the source and sprinkled in among your own prose.
-Words and phrases lifted verbatim or with only slight changes are italicized: Environmentalist groups have long bemoaned the loss of US forests, particularly in this age of population growth and urbanization.
+View this example: Environmentalist groups have long bemoaned the loss of US forests, particularly in this age of population growth and urbanization.
 Yet, the US has only lost approximately 30 percent of its original forest area, and most of this in the nineteenth century.
 There are a few main reasons for this.
 First, population pressure has never been as great in this country as in Europe.
 Second, the explosion of US farmland, when it doubled from 1880 to 1920, happened almost without affecting the total forest area as most was converted from grasslands.

 Using quotation marks around someone else’s words avoids the charge of plagiarism, but when overdone, makes for a patchwork paper with little flow to it.
 When most of what you want to say comes from a single source, either quote directly or paraphrase.
 In both cases, introduce your borrowed words or ideas by attributing them to the author and then follow them with a parenthetical citation.